allquantor/sc-frontend-challenge/README.md

 `Specifications:`

-  * The top bar should contain this links:
+  * The front page should have this structure:

   [ Home | Contacts | Search | Help ]

-  * Content:

   [ content ]

-  * Footer:

   [ Footer ]